OceanPotion37/Getting-Cleaning-Data-Project/Codebook.md

        - mean_and_std_dataset -- data set with only measurements on the mean and standard deviation for each measurement
        - tidy_dataset -- for adding a column containing the names of activities and removing the activity ID column
        - final_tidy_dataset -- for creating a new tidy dataset with the avg of each variable for each activity & each subject

+run_analysis.R:
+1. Loads the libraries needed.
+2. Sets the folder containing the downloaded data as the working directory.
+3. Reads tables & assigns variables.
+4. Merges the training and test sets to make one data set.
+5. Extracts only the measurements on the mean and standard deviation for each measurement.
+6. Adds descriptive activity names to the data set and removes activity IDs.
+7. Properly labels the data set using descriptive variable names.
+8. Creates a 2nd, separate tidy data set and...
+       b.
+Gets the average(mean) for each activity & each subject.
+       a.
+Writes this tidy data set to a .txt file.

+tidy_dataset.txt: Contains the tidy data set with the average of each variable for each activity and each subject.